 In this post, you'll find a current list of popular events, important dates, and school holidays in Holland to help you plan your trip more effectively.

-You might want to travel to Holland precisely because of the events below, but if you don't, it's good to know about them.
-So you can adjust your travel plans and you might want to plan around these dates — saving yourself (a lot of) money in the process.
+You might want to travel to Holland precisely because of the events below, but if you don't, it's good to know about them too.
+That way you can adjust your travel plans and you might want to plan around these dates — saving yourself (a lot of) money in the process, since hotel rates rise significantly during these events.

 Table of content: